Shared Plates

 Local Menu

-Photography exhibition in celebration of the people who cook, serve, and share food across Hyson Green’s diverse restaurants and cafés.Art Workshops
+Photography & illustration exhibition in celebration of the people who cook, serve, and share food across Hyson Green’s diverse restaurants.Art Workshops

 Community Mural